The last time you likely had time to examine the various parts of corn on the cob was in high school.

 The seeds, also known as the plant’s fruits, are all connected to the corn’s core and are known as kernels.
 In addition to being edible, they can serve as a seed source for new plants.

 Corn kernels are used to make food products and there are roughly 16 rows and 800 total kernels in one ear of corn.
-Endosperm, germ, pericarp, and tip cap make up each kernel.
+The endosperm, germ, pericarp, and tip cap make up each kernel.

 The tip cap, which is connected to the kernel’s point, is a little-known component.
 It aids in transferring nutrients and water because it is directly attached to the corn.
 The tip cap also contains fiber and is not protected by the pericarp.